Specialized care for eating disorders and anxiety

 Otherwise Specified Feeding or Eating Disorder (OSFED)

-*The standard of care for eating disorder treatment also includes working closely with your medical provider and often a dietitian.
-I can provide referrals to you for medical providers and dietitians who also have experience treating eating disorders.
+Please note that the standard of care for eating disorder treatment typically involves working closely with a medical provider and often a registered dietitian.
+I am happy to provide referrals to providers with eating disorder experience and to coordinate care with your existing treatment team.

 Anxiety Disorders